AmbireTech/adex-protocol/components/market.md

 However, we also provide an ability to use the `adex-market` repository as a library: if you only want to pull demand from a few validators, you can do that directly in your usecase without depending on another service.

+The library exposes both the discovery loop and the status loop.

+## Full process to get discovered

+The full process to get your campaign discovered by the dApp/SDK is:

+1. Create a campaign; this creates an OUTPACE channel on the Ethereum blockchain
+2. Send the campaign/channel information to every validator you've elected
+3. Once each validator ensures that the channel exists, and there are funds locked up in it, it will start returning it in `/channel/list` and issuing `Heartbeat` messages
+4. At this stage, the Market will discover it
+5. Once both validators have issued a `Heartbeat`, the status will turn into `Ready`